LukaszMas/misc/docker/advanced.md

 5. Find ENV Variables that are set in the running Docker container:
     - `docker inspect <container_name>`
     - Under `Env` key you will find all of the used ENV Vars in the container

+6. Docker networks:
+    - To list all the Docker networks run:
+        - `docker network ls`
+    - By default docker creates Bridge network (172.17.0.2) for the containers
+    - To run containers in none network:
+        - `docker run Ubuntu --network=none`
+    - To map containers to the host network:
+        - `docker run Ubuntu --network=host`

+7. Custom network:
+    - `docker network create --driver bridge --subnet 182.18.0.0/16\
+      custom-siolated-network`

+8. Inspect docker network:
+    - `docker inspect <network_id>`
+    - This will display network settings that the container is attached to